About

 Waste management project

-Besides the tourism activities, the CBT is also involved in community-related projects.
-One of these projects is the Solid Waste Management (SWM) project.
-Started in April, 2010 with the support of GHF, the project has been helping to keep Banteay Chhmar cleaner and more attractive to tourists.
+Besides the tourism activities, the CBT is also involved in community development projects.
+One of these projects is the solid waste management (SWM) project.
+Started in April, 2010, the project has been helping to keep Banteay Chhmar cleaner and more attractive to tourists.
 It has also helped educate villagers about sanitation-related issues.
 Currently, 146 families pay between 3000 riel and 5000 riel (about .75 cents to $1.25) to have their garbage collected weekly.
-The garbage is trucked by kuyon (powered tractor) 3 kilometers and burned.
-Income from the SWM project is kept in a CBT Local Fund (see below) and also shared with the Banteay Chhmar Commune Fund.
+The garbage is trucked by kuyon (powered tractor) three kilometers to a landfill and burned.

 CBT Local Fund

 A local savings fund was started from the beginning of the project in 2007.
-A portion of the fund is also shared with the Banteay Chhmar Commune Council.
-A small percentage of money is collected and
+A small percentage of money is collected and saved from the various tourist activities.
+The purpose of the fund is to help pay for the CBT’s operating expenses and to help implement community development projects.

 Cleaning the moat